 Aromas and Flavors

-Picardan is on the nose reminiscent in many ways of a softer take on Picpoul; in our newly-bottled 2016 I found aromas of chamomile, mint, and a little chalky minerality.
-On the palate, soft, rich, and peachy, with a sweet/tangy crystallized pineapple note.
-The finish was the brightest part of the experience, with flavors of Meyer lemon zest and key lime pie leavening the richness.
+Picardan is on the nose reminiscent in many ways of a softer take on Picpoul: aromas of chamomile, mint, and a little chalky minerality.
+On the palate flavors of nectarine and crystallized pineapple, briny minerality and white pepper.
+The finish is notably bright, with flavors of Meyer lemon zest, key lime pie, and saline mineral.
 We have absolutely no idea how the wine will age, but are looking forward to finding out.

 This article originally appeared in one of our newsletters.
 Each newsletter, we spotlight the history and characteristics of one of our Rhone varietals.
 You can sign up for our mailing list.